Frequently Asked Questions

 What Are the Uses of Biofeedback?

-At UCF, biofeedback is used for relaxation training and stress management purposes.
-Additionally, it can be used by educators to help people function better and by clinicians to help treat many disorders including anxiety, migraine headaches, tension headaches, irritable bowel syndrome, non-cardiac chest pain and pain from improperly functioning muscles in the jaws, shoulders, back, etc.
+At UCF, Biofeedback is used for relaxation training and stress management purposes.
+Additionally, it can be used by educators to help people function better and by clinicians to help treat disorders, including anxiety, migraine headaches, tension headaches, irritable bowel syndrome, non-cardiac chest pain and pain from improperly functioning muscles in the jaws, shoulders, back, etc.

 Does It Hurt?